-- Turn refrigerator to Off.
+- Turn the refrigerator to Off.
 This should be done a couple of hours before moving to allow the evaporator time to defrost.

-- Disconnect power cord from wall.
+- Disconnect the power cord from the wall.

 - Remove all foods and clean the interior.
-If the refrigerator is going to be in transit for more than a day, you may want to place a small bag of activated charcoal (such as used in fish tanks) in the refrigerator to absorb odors.
+If the refrigerator is going to be in transit for more than a day, you may want to place a small bag of activated charcoal (often used in fish tanks) or a box of baking soda in the refrigerator to absorb odors.